-This downtown Covington hot spot has a 50-cent pool table and karaoke on Sunday but earns its real bragging rights from its calendar of live music (there's no cover charge on Monday), live mics and burlesque shows.
-Late-night gyros are available Wed.-Sat.
+This downtown Covington hot spot has a 50-cent pool table and karaoke on Sunday, but its real bragging rights come from its calendar of live music (no cover charge on Monday), live mics and burlesque shows.
+Gyros are available late on Wednesday through Saturday.
 Open daily.
 Smoking allowed.
 Food available.
 Happy hour 2 p.m.-9 p.m. daily.

-Known for long and wild weekend nights, this dog-friendly bar has two-for-one mixed drinks during happy hour on weekdays, darts, pool and free Wi-Fi.
+Known for long and wild weekend nights, this dog-friendly bar also offers two-for-one mixed drinks during happy hour on weekdays, darts, pool, late-night pizza and free Wi-Fi.
 Open daily.
 Smoking allowed.
 Food available.
 Happy hour 4 p.m.-8.pm.
 Mon.-Fri.

 You might trip over a small pack of scruffy dogs or have to dodge the occasional outbreak of fisticuffs, but big-screen TVs, $6 PBR pitchers and a full menu of Mexican and vegetarian fare (alongside bar food staples and the occasional pot of free red beans and rice) make these negligible risks.
 Open daily.
 Smoking: yes

-Live music is scheduled on Friday and Saturday nights, with acts ranging from national touring bands to local rock, metal and cover bands.
+This storied, former speakeasy has live music on weekends with acts ranging from national touring bands to local rock, metal and cover bands.
 DJs also perform.
 There are drink specials during live music.
 Open daily.
 Smoking allowed.
 No food.

 There's live music every night at this restaurant and club housed in a historic 19th-century space.
 Each of its three rooms features something different (a restaurant, a bar and a music room), and there's a full menu of regional fare, seafood and sandwiches.
 Branford Marsalis headlines four days in December.
 Open daily.
 Full restaurant menu.